Doctor Love (film)

 Doctor Love (also spelled Dr. Love) is a 2011 Indian Malayalam-language romantic comedy film written and directed by K. Biju.
 The film stars Kunchacko Boban, Ananya, Bhavana, Manikuttan, Rejith Menon, and Salim Kumar.
 The songs were composed by Vinu Thomas.
 Doctor Love was released on 9 September 2011.
-The film was shot in the campus of St. Berchmans College, Changanassery.
+The film was shot on the campus of St. Berchmans College, Changanassery.

 Plot

 Dr. Love is the story of Vinayachandran, an unsuccessful romantic novel writer who helps people with love issues.
 Because of his ability to help people solve love issues, he gets a job as a waiter in a college canteen, which also aids the hearty affair of a Professor.
 But after entering the campus, he helps a student, Sudhi, to get his lover, Manju, and thus, becomes a hero.
-He is given the title Doctor Love - Romance Consultant by all the students on the campus.
+He is given the title Doctor Love - Romance Consultant by the students on the campus.